Ante

 Some poker variants, like No-Limit Hold'em, might introduce an ante only in the later stages of a tournament.
 In cash games, antes are less common but can be found in some high-stakes games to stimulate action.

-Let's consider a Texas Hold'em poker tournament with 10 players.
-The tournament rules state that there is a $1 ante after the first hour.
-This means that before each hand is dealt, every player must contribute $1 to the pot.
-So, before the cards are even dealt, there is $10 in the pot.
+Let's consider a Texas Hold'em poker tournament with 9 players.
+The tournament rules state that there is a 100 chip ante after the first hour.
+This means that before each hand is dealt, every player must contribute 100 chips to the pot.
+So, before the cards are even dealt, there are 900 chips in the pot.

-• "The ante is set at $5, so everyone please put your chips in the pot."
+• "The ante is $5, so everyone please put your chips in the pot."

 • "As the tournament progresses, the ante increases to keep the game moving."